 Transitioning Well takes a holistic approach to supporting employees experiencing menopause in the workplace.
 This includes offering evidence-based programs and interventions tailored to the unique needs of each participant.

-Transitioning Well was engaged by a Victorian government department to provide menopause support services to its employees and managers.
+Transitioning Well was engaged by a Victorian government department to deliver a pilot program on menopause support to its employees and managers.
+There was high engagement in both the coaching sand workshops, indicating a high demand for a program of this nature.

 The coaching program was delivered by a national team of registered psychologists.
 The program emphasised confidentiality and comfort, creating a safe space for participants to discuss challenges, develop strategies, and leverage the strengths associated with menopause.